Ann Brinkmann, Executive Director/Founder

 In Ann’s Words

 Growing up, I believed that nothing was impossible.
 Like The Field of Dreams, I believed that if “you built it, they would come.”
 I have approached each step on my journey as another lesson learned, another obstacle conquered, and another challenge waiting to confront.
-My students would tell you that I am passionate about film and media and that I push them to find their stories, develop characters, and produce films that inspire.
+My students would tell you that I am passionate about the cinematic arts and that I push them to find their stories, develop characters, and produce films that inspire.
 I would tell you that I am passionate about life—the ups, the downs, the twists, the turns, and the faith that has led me on incredible journeys and taught me the true gift of each individual’s story.

 In my early years, I worked in industry and discovered the importance of defining an audience, identifying needs, and creating media that helped clients gain knowledge and achieve goals.
 After a career change, I discovered a love for teaching.
 Feeling compelled to make an impact in students’ lives, I found energy and passion in listening to their stories, watching them discover a vision, and helping to guide them through the production process.